data-centric-ai/dcbench/docs/source/tasks.rst

     :Task ID:      ``budgetclean``
     :Problems:     144

-When it comes to data preparation, data cleaning is often an essential yet quite costly task.
+When it comes to data preparation, data cleaning is an essential yet quite costly task.
 If we are given a fixed cleaning budget, the challenge is to find the training data examples that would would bring the biggest positive impact on model performance if we were to clean them.

 **Classes**: :class:`dcbench.BudgetcleanProblem` :class:`dcbench.BudgetcleanSolution`